AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

     onSuccessResult: (Dictionary<string, int> failInfo) => {
         if (failInfo.Count == 0)
         {
-            //All the custom attributes are removed successfully.
+            // All the custom attributes are removed successfully.
         }
         else
         {
-            //Certain custom attributes are not removed successfully.
+            // Certain custom attributes are not removed successfully.
         }
     },
     onError: (code, desc) => {